nextcloud/documentation/admin_manual/configuration_server/activity_configuration.rst

 * A file or folder has been deleted

 Users can see actions (delete, add, modify) that happen to files they have access to.
-Sharing actions are only visible to the sharer and share.
+Sharing actions are only visible to the sharer and sharee.

 Enabling the activity app
 -------------------------